samagragupta/Kuruma/README.md

 The game is made with Swing using Java.

 # Controls
-N: Move left
+N: Move character left

-M: Move right
+M: Move character right

 # Build and execute

 Build with `gradle build`

 Execute with `java -jar ./build/libs/Kuruma.jar`